 Overview: This class isn’t as big as Ole Miss’ 2019 group that ranked No. 2 in the nation, but it still provides impact potential.
 The Rebels group of position players especially gives the class a lot of upside.

 Hitters: Harris has built an impressive track record of hitting quality pitching during his prep career.
 He’s a good defender behind the plate but also has the athleticism to play elsewhere on the diamond and that versatility will likely benefit him at least at the start of his career at Ole Miss.
 Jacob Gonzalez (299) also impressed at the plate during high school, utilizing an advanced approach to work the middle of the diamond.
 Gonzalez played shortstop in high school and has a chance to stay at the position, but he may end up sliding over to third base.
 Shortstop TJ McCants (361) has loud raw tools and athleticism that give him a lot of upside.
 He’s a plus runner with power potential and the defensive ability to play up the middle.
 Kemp Alderman (374) has two-way ability thanks to his powerful bat and arm.
-He’s more athletic than his 6-foot-4, 240-pound frame portends, and his bat will profile as either a first baseman or corner outfielder.
-On the mound, his fastball gets up to the mid-90s with sinking action.
-Infielder Reagan Buford has a chance to get on the field quickly thanks to his feel for hitting, defensive versatility and mentality.
-Shortstop Garrett Wood, a junior college transfer, gives the Rebels added depth at the position, as Anthony Servideo projects to be drafted.
+He’s more athletic than his 6-foot-3, 215-pound frame portends, and his bat will profile as either a first baseman or corner outfielder.
+On the mound, his fastball gets up to the mid 90s with sinking action.
+Outfielder Huson Sapp has a good feel for the game, both at the plate and defensively.
+He flew under the radar a bit in high school but could develop into a key player for the Rebels.

 Recruiting coordinator: Eric Snider

-Hitters: Vukovich is the class’ most famous player and last year played with USA Baseball’s 18U National Team.
-Listed at 6-foot-4, 210 pounds, he’s a big, powerful righthanded hitter who profiles in a corner position, either in the infield or outfield.
-He’s a good athlete—he this winter was a finalist for Wisconsin’s Mr. Basketball award—and figures to be a presence in the middle of the order.
-Shortstop Christian Knapczyk (276) is a little undersized at 5-foot-9, 150 pounds, but he’s a heady player who can be a sparkplug for the Cardinals.
+Hitters: Knapczyk is a little undersized at 5-foot-9, 150 pounds, but he’s a heady player who can be a sparkplug for the Cardinals.
 He’s a plus runner and a solid defender, who also has a good understanding of how to get the most out of his tools offensively.
 Shortstop Cooper Bowman, a junior college transfer, has plus speed and uses it well on the base paths.
 He’s athletic and has the tools to stay up the middle defensively for the Cardinals.
 Catcher Jack Payton, whose older brother Mark is in Triple-A, is a solid defender and a good leader behind the plate.
 He has a gap-to-gap approach at the plate and offers good power potential.
 Drake Westcott is a physical lefthanded hitter who profiles well as a corner infielder.
 Outfielder JT Benson had a standout prep career in Kentucky both in football and baseball.
 Strong and physical, he packs a punch in his righthanded bat and has solid speed.

 Recruiting coordinator: Gabe Alvarez